equinor/ops-actions/scripts/oidc/README.md

 It will:

-1. Create an Microsoft Entra application
+1. Create a Microsoft Entra application
 1. Create a service principal for the Microsoft Entra application
 1. Create federated credentials for the Microsoft Entra application
 1. Create Azure role assignments for the service principal